 Featured / Top Image: Ike and Tina Turner, 1972 in Hamburg Germany.
 Pretty much the first result on searching Google Images (filtered for images licensed for re-use), leading to it’s entry in MediaWiki Commons but there it’s cited as from a flickr photo by Heinrich Klaffs https://flickr.com/photos/heiner1947/4375738506 shared under a Creative Commons (BY-NC-SA) license.
 One has no idea if this is Henirich’s photo or a photo of a photo, but oh well, that’s more than enough leg work.

-The post "Funkier Than An Algorithm’s Tweeter" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/02/funkier-than-an-algorithms-tweeter/) on February 14, 2016.
+The post "Funkier Than An Algorithm’s Tweeter" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2016/02/funkier-than-an-algorithms-tweeter/) on February 14, 2016.